 Meeting groups of fellow severners many of whom are strangers is one of the experiences that’s most valued and doing that across countries makes the experience even more special.
 The Historique de Laon has become a firm favourite in the calendar for severners from the UK, Holland, France, and Belgium.
-This year like many events was cancelled due to CoVid 19 so I sit here and reminisce on past events and look forward to next years 31st anniversary event on the 3rd June of 2022.
+Next year will be a special year as the event celebrates 75 years of Lotus and 50 years of Caterhams with a weekend of fun.
+The event committee are working with us to make it a very special weekend.
+A full itinerary will be available in the Autumn.
+So I sit here and reminisce on past events and look forward to next years 33nd anniversary event in 2023

-Already we have 24 cars booked with space for many more.
-Scenic and Continental Tours have ticket and hotel packages and members of the International 7 network you get a discount of 50 GBP or Euro equivalent by mentioning the Lotus and Caterham International 7 Network when you book.
+Already we have a number of cars booked.
+Scenic and Continental Tours have ticket and hotel/camping packages and members of the International 7 network you get a discount of 50 GBP or Euro equivalent by mentioning the International 7 Network when you book.

 If required Ferry Crossings